Death of Lucy Meadows

-Lucy Meadows (1981 – 19 March 2013) was a transgender teacher from Accrington in the United Kingdom.
+Lucy Meadows (1981 – 19 March 2013), a transgender woman, was a teacher from Accrington in the United Kingdom.
 She died by suicide in March 2013 after the decision of her employers to allow her to return to work after sex reassignment surgery was covered in the national press.

 Background

 Meadows grew up in a Christian family and married her partner Ruth Smith in 2009, prior to transitioning.
 Meadows and Smith separated in 2011, and at Christmas 2012, Meadows told her school about the transition.

 Press coverage of her transition

 When the school sent an announcement to parents of her transition, local and national media outlets began to cover it as well as her return to a position as a teacher.
 The Daily Mail columnist Richard Littlejohn wrote an article repeatedly misgendering Meadows and criticising her decision to return to her job as a teacher.

 On 3 January 2013, Meadows complained to the Press Complaints Commission (PCC) of "harassment from the press", specifically mentioning the Littlejohn article.